-We are starting to collect patient stories and it is our intention to share some here that we hope will be useful for people affected by thyroid disease who are looking for positive and inspiring case studies.
+Since we began The Thyroid Trust we have started to collect patient stories and we share some on these pages, that we hope will be useful for people affected by thyroid disease who are looking for positive and inspiring case studies.

-Look out for Maureen's story, coming soon, as told by Lord Borwick in the House of Lords and recently resolved, thanks to our interventions and support from her local CCG.
+Look out for Maureen's story, coming soon, as told by Lord Borwick in the House of Lords and hopefully resolved, thanks to our interventions and support from her local CCG.

 Some stories are more difficult - and we feel it is important that those are collected and used to inform research, health policy and clinical practice.